 Delta College currently has two miles of trails on the east side of campus, which run closest to Four Mile Road.
 You can park in the east parking lot or in the lot off Delta Road.
 The trails have been used for years by cross country runners.

 Around the athletic fields, there is a series of sidewalks allowing for an easy walk on west campus, nearest Mackinaw Road.
-The goal is to expand to an additional trail nearest the tree line, to allow for further walking options in this area.
+More recently an additional trail ha been developed along the tree line to allow for more walking options.

 If you enjoy walking, be sure to come closer to the main building and discover the Delta Sculpture Walk.
 It is a free, outdoor sculpture exhibit featuring a wonderful combination of works held by the College.
 The variety showcases multiple styles and media used by the artists and sculptors.
 All are placed within the beautifully landscaped grounds of Delta College, in the heart of Michigan's Great Lakes Bay Region.

-Currently under development, the north trail runs from the College’s X-building through the wooded area just south of Hotchkiss Road.
-It features trees native to the land from centuries ago.
+The north trail runs from the College’s maintenance buildings through the wooded area just south of Hotchkiss Road.
+It features native old growth maple trees from centuries ago.
 Trails are being groomed with wood chips resulting from the removal of dozens of diseased ash trees across campus.

 Maps of the Walking Trails